Category: Laundry

 Using a service for the first time can be stressful—especially with something as personal as your laundry.
 Will your favorite sweater come back in the same shape?
 Do you need to separate your whites and colors beforehand?
 How long does it usually take?
 These are all good questions, and getting the answers can help you feel confident about your decisions.

 At Martinizing Cleaners, we understand the importance of dependable service.
-As industry experts, we’re here to walk you through exactly what happens when you schedule a Wash and Fold Service—from arranging pickup or drop-off to returning your garments neatly folded and ready to wear.
+As industry experts, we’re here to walk you through exactly what happens when you schedule a Wash Dry Fold Laundry Service—from arranging pickup or drop-off to returning your garments neatly folded and ready to wear.

-In this blog post, we explain what you can expect from your very first wash and fold experience with us, so you can see how convenient it really is.
+In this blog post, we explain what you can expect from your very first wash dry fold laundry experience with us, so you can see how convenient it really is.

-How Does the Wash and Fold Laundry Service at Martinizing Cleaners Work?
+How Does the Wash Dry Fold Laundry Service at Martinizing Cleaners Work?

 Step 1 | Place Your Order—Your Way